ogeesan/Imaging-Tools/Calcium Trace Navigator/README.md

 Hola, this bad boy is a Matlab app for navigating through calcium traces.
-The prime aim is to increase the speed with which we navigate through our data.
+The prime aim is to increase the speed of navigating through the data, and so keyboard shortcuts work (use the Help button to see shortcuts).

 - **To install, open the Calcium Trace Navigator.mlappinstall file**.
 The app is now accessible in the Apps tab in MATLAB.